YoussefElyaz/Devops-Project/README.md

 The Continuous Integration & Continuous Delivery (CI/CD) was made with [GithubActions](https://github.com/features/actions) / [Heroku](https://dashboard.heroku.com/apps).

-We have configured a virtual environment with [vagrant](https://www.vagrantup.com/) and provisioned it with [Ansible](https://docs.ansible.com/ansible/latest/index.html).
+We configured a virtual environment with [vagrant](https://www.vagrantup.com/) and provisioned it with [Ansible](https://docs.ansible.com/ansible/latest/index.html).

-We also created a docker image of our application, pushed it on a [Dockerhub](https://hub.docker.com/)and make container orchestration using docker-compose.yml that will start our application.
+We also created a docker image of our application, pushed it on a [Dockerhub](https://hub.docker.com/)and made container orchestration using docker-compose.yml that will start our application.

-## The Web APP
+We made Docker orchestration by using kubernetes then create the Manifest Yaml files.

+A service Mesh was made by using [Istio](https://istio.io/) to deploy our application and creating the configuration (route requestes and trafic shifting) between two different versions of our app.

+Implement Monitoring by using Prometheus and Grafana.

+## Project Steps

 1. Start a web server
-2. Create a user
+2. CI/CD pipeline
 3. Get a user

 ## Installation

-This application is written on NodeJS and it uses Redis database.
+This application is written on NodeJS and it uses Redis database and other tools.

 1. [Install NodeJS](https://nodejs.org/en/download/)